Table of contentsClick link to navigate to the desired location

 - Humanoid robots – modern androids like Sophia or Ameca have realistic expressions, but still seem a bit "off."
 Their movements are sometimes too smooth or, conversely, jerky, which creates an eerie feeling.

-- Video games – the more realistic the graphics become, the greater the chances of hitting the uncanny valley.
+- Video games – the more realistic the graphics become, the greater the chances of falling into the uncanny valley.
 For instance, early CGI models of people in L.A.
 Noire (2011) looked both impressive and frightening due to their strange expressions.

 - Wax figures – they perfectly replicate a person's appearance, but due to their lifeless gaze and lack of lively expressions, many people feel discomfort around them.

-- Masks and puppets – Japanese theatrical masks No or realistic dolls often fall into the uncanny valley.
+- Masks and dolls – Japanese theater masks No or realistic dolls often fall into the uncanny valley.
 They seem "alive," but something about them makes us uneasy.

 How do people cope with the uncanny valley effect?